unbit/uwsgi-docs/Metrics.rst

    uwsgi --http-socket :9090 --metric foobar

-will create a metric 'foobar' with type 'counter' and no oid.
+will create a metric 'foobar' with type 'counter', manual collector and no oid.

 For creating advanced metrics you need the keyval way: